 CEPT may review this decision once the EN 303 258 [49] is mature.
 In addition, CEPT recommends to carefully draft the scope of the EN 303 258 to ensure the application of the harmonised standard for WIA apparatus in the intended wireless industrial application environment and within the usage scenarios studied in ECC Report 206 [48].

 In addition, some WIA stakeholders provided the view that the combination of several mitigation techniques in the 5725-5875 MHz band may make it difficult for some WIA applications to use the band, though this claim is not verified yet.
-A low duty cycle spectrum access opportunity in the band 1900-1920 may be an alternative for such specific WIA applications.
+A low duty cycle spectrum access opportunity in the band 1900-1920 MHz may be an alternative for such specific WIA applications.
 Industry itself should also indicate and clarify their interest in a further harmonisation approach.

 Assistive Listening Devices in VHF